 Myself, JoAnne, and Babe

 My older brother, and dear friend…lives 6 hours away, when he went through a divorce, and lived here with me, and his “ex” so generously threw all his clothes in black garbage bags, with most of his other possessions.
 It all stored in my garage and then one morning he and I repacked everything so he could move south.
 All that was left on the garage floor he told me to just toss for him.
 I did not.
-I kept his well worn Carhartt bibs, a couple pair of his Carhartt carpenter pants, a few of his t-shirts and flannels.
+I kept his well-worn Carhartt bibs, a couple of pair of his Carhartt carpenter pants, a few of his t-shirts, and flannels.
 Why?
 Because they were his.
 Obviously, I can never wear his bibs or jeans.
-And I bought a 1986 Orange Ford F 150, and 1960 Farmall 504 from him ….just because they were his first.
+And I bought a 1986 Orange Ford F 150, and a 1960 Farmall 504 from him ….just because they were his first.